The Relationship Between GIS and Marketing

 Students who want to utilize the knowledge they learned in a geographic information systems (GIS) degree program will have a variety of job opportunities at their disposal in various fields.
 Although it might not seem obvious on the surface, marketing is one of these fields, one whose connection to GIS technologies has become quite significant in recent years.

-To better their chances of obtaining a favorable employment opportunity in GIS-based marketing, GIS graduate degree holders may want to bolster their understanding of the relationship between these two disciplines.
-A thorough knowledge of how GIS is applied to marketing will aid these individuals in their studies and in their job search after graduation.
+To improve their chances of obtaining a favorable employment opportunity in GIS-based marketing, GIS graduate degree holders may want to bolster their understanding of the relationship between these two disciplines.
+A thorough knowledge of how GIS is applied to marketing will aid these individuals in their studies and job search after graduation.

 General information on the relationship between GIS and marketing